-The name of the file to which sourcefile is to be copied.
+sourcefile The name of the file that is to be copied.
+A file with HFS syntax must begin with a dot (.), or a slash (/).
+You may not specify system-wide (\$ prefix), CM KSAM, or privileged files as sourcefile or targetfile . targetfile The name of the file to which sourcefile is to be copied.
 If targetfile is omitted, the source file is copied to sourcefile in the user's current working directory (CWD).
 You may qualify targetfile with both file and group name, or specify only the destination group or specify only the destination directory.
-To specify a group name as the target use .groupname.
+To specify a group name as the target use .groupname .
 If only group is specified, COPY copies the source file to a file named sourcefile targetfile.
-Likewise if only a directory is specified, COPY copies the source file to a file named targetfile/sourcefile.

-Since .groupname can be specified as the targetfile, and HFS file names can also start with a dot (.), this could lead to confusion as to whether an MPE group or HFS file name is desired for the targetfile.
+Likewise if only a directory is specified, COPY copies the source file to a file named targetfile .
+NOTE Since .groupname can be specified as the targetfile , and HFS file names can also start with a dot (.), this could lead to confusion as to whether an MPE group or HFS file name is desired for the targetfile .
 If the targetfile is an HFS filename starting with a dot (.), then the targetfile must be preceded with a dot and slash (./).
-For example, to represent a targetfile .FOO in an HFS current working directory, the file must be represented as ./.FOO.
+For example, to represent a targetfile

+.
+FOO in an HFS current working directory, the file must be represented as . / .
+FOO.
-NOTE If the target file is a directory name it may end in a slash (/) to improve readability of copy in scripts.

-NOTE The max extent value for targetfile value may not be the same as for sourcefile.

-ASK If targetfile already exists, COPY prompts the user to choose an action with the following prompt:

-PURGE OLD targetfile?

-Valid replies to this prompt are:

-Y or YES Instructs COPY to purge the original targetfile and create a new targetfile.
+NOTE If the target file readability of c If the target file is a directory name it may end in a slash (/) to improve readability of copy in scripts.
+NOTE The max exter sourcefile. nt value for targetfile value may not be the same as for ASK If targetfi with the foll le already exists, COPY prompts the user to choose an action owing prompt: PURGE OLD targetfile?
+Valid replies s to this prompt are: Y or YES Instructs COPY to purge the original targetfile and create a new targetfile.
 N or NO Instructs COPY to terminate.
 ASK is the default, except in a job or in other cases when the user is not using interactive mode.
 In such cases, ASK has no meaning, and YES becomes the default.

-YES Instructs COPY to purge targetfile if it already exists.
+YES Instructs CO displayed for jobs, or at ot Instructs COPY to purge targetfile if it already exists.
 No message is displayed for the user, as would be the case with ASK.
 YES is the default in jobs, or at other times when the user is not using an interactive mode.

-NO Instructs COPY to terminate if targetfile already exists.
+NO Instructs CO PY to terminate if targetfile already exists.

 This command performs a fast copy of sourcefile to targetfile and leaves sourcefile unchanged.
 Both files must be nonspooled disk files residing on the host system.
 You may specify files that are backreferenced with a file equation ().
-However, this command only supports three file equation options: the file name, the final disposition (; TEMP or ; SAVE), and the disk volume or volume class (; DEV= DISC or ; DEV=<DISC LDEV NUMBER>).
+However, this command only supports three file equation options: the file name, the final disposition (;TEMP or ;SAVE), and the disk volume or volume class (;DEV= DISC or ;DEV=<DISC LDEV NUMBER>).
 All other file equation options are ignored.